 Why is establishing Paternity important?

-- Establish legal and social benefits, including social security, veteran’s, health care and inheritance benefits.
+- To establish legal and social benefits, including social security, veteran’s, and inheritance benefits.

-- Strengthens a bond between biological individuals, such as a father and child.
+- Strengthens the bond between biological individuals, such as father and child.

-If you are pregnant, most states have laws that require an Acknowledgment of Paternity (AOP) form at the hospital to legally establish who the father is.
-After the AOP is signed, couples have a limited amount of time, depending on the state, to request a DNA paternity test to be done and amend the AOP.
+If you are pregnant, most states have laws that require an Acknowledgment of Paternity form to be completed at the hospital to legally establish who the father is.
+After the AOP is signed, couples have a limited amount of time, depending on the state, to request DNA paternity test and amend the AOP.
 This form is filed with the Bureau of Vital Statistics and is a legally binding document.
-If the time allowed for amending this form expires, the father listed on the AOP and birth certificate could be held legally responsible for the child, even if he later proves he is not the biological father.
+If the time allowed for amending this form expires, the father listed as the AOP and birth certificate could be held legally responsible for the child, even if he later proves he is not the biological father.

 Types of Paternity Testing: